UjjwalKarkeyy/Two_Months_ML_Journey/README.md

 - Document findings in a notebook to kickstart my portfolio.

 ### Resources
-- Kaggle, YouTube, Google, Scikit-Learn.
+- Kaggle, YouTube, Google, Scikit-Learn, LLMs (like ChatGPT).

 ---